The

 Another thing I've noticed, is, that if you want to fokus at

-birds far away the focus of
+far away the focus of

 the camera often fails.
 Maybe again that has something to do with the scope resolution.
 Not